Line-Sweep Terrain Lighting

 Inspiration

 First of all, the best resource on the topic is Tom Patterson’s shadedrelief.com.
-Any work in map shading could only aspire to convey topography and tell stories in the way his maps do.
+Any work in map shading can only aspire to convey topography and tell stories in the way his maps do.
 Alas, I’ve set myself up to fail in the shadow of such a behemoth.
 But at any rate, my goal is somewhat focused here, to shade map tiles for real time interactive usage.

-Lighting in computer graphics is usually either complex or expensive.
 One approach for heightfield shading is to shoot rays.
 Rye Terrell’s terrain shading marches rays from each pixel along the surface and in the direction of the sun, checking for occlusion along the way.
 The results are beautiful, but the cost is high and it suffers from tile-boundary discontinuities which Terrell addresses by brute-force rendering 3×3 tiles (768×768) and extracting the center.

 A cheaper alternative is to sweep across the grid, tracking horizon visibility in a stack.
 Karim Naaji’s Line-Sweep Ambient Occlusion sweeps rows of the grid, tracking visibility and applying shading in a single pass.
 However, the technique is limited to eight cardinal directions and still suffers from tile boundary discontinuities.

-This article doesn’t offer fundamentally new insight but instead builds on and extends the line-sweep idea to address their shortcomings.
+This article doesn’t offer fundamentally new insight but instead builds on and extends the line-sweep idea to address its shortcomings.
 In particular it extends the line-sweep to arbitrary directions, uses geometric shadowing to produce soft shadows, and avoids tile boundary discontinuities by prewarming horizon visibility with parent tile data.

 Line-sweep horizon visibility